- Industry news

 “This in turn, allows us to support our customers with their successful product development.
 For example, the findings highlight that taste and price are the main concerns for consumers that could be barriers to buying hybrid meat products.”

-The company’s Meatless texturates directly address these factors by allowing producers to reduce recipe costs, he adds.
-Manufacturers can also integrate the ingredients “seamlessly into their production process and improve nutritional profiles,” as well as increasing the juiciness of burgers.
+The company’s Meatless texturates directly address these factors by allowing producers to reduce recipe costs.
+Manufacturers can also integrate the ingredients “seamlessly into their production process and improve nutritional profiles,” as well as increasing the juiciness of burgers, he adds.

 Globally, consumers are interested in hybrid meat products as they feel these options address a combination of health, taste, and ethical concerns, according to Innova Market Insights.